saturncloud/examples/examples/examples-cpu/README.md

 Refer to the `README.md` file within each folder for detailed instructions on how to run them.

-> Pro tip!
-Right-click on any `README.md` file and choose "Open With -> Markdown Preview" to view a rendered version
+> **Pro tip**: Right-click on any `README.md` file and choose "Open With -> Markdown Preview" to view a rendered version

+If you don't already use Saturn Cloud, [see how to get started here](https://www.saturncloud.io/docs/getting-started/)!

 ### Running in a new project